Dallas Data Center power restored

-FreshBooks experienced almost exactly two hours of downtime this evening due to a truck driving into a transformer near Rackspace’s Dallas, Texas–based data centres.
+FreshBooks experienced almost exactly two hours of downtime this evening due to a truck driving into a transformer near Rackspace’s Dallas, Texas–based data centers.

 Why did this downtime happen?

 A truck drove into a transformer near our Dallas data center and two air conditioning units would not restart—two rather odd and unfortunate events.
 To add a third unfortunate event, while FreshBooks also maintains a Virginia-based instance of the FreshBooks service to mitigate issues like this, we are presently doing some work on our setup there.
 Taking heed of the direction from the Rackspace team that it would be “about an hour of downtime”, we decided to wait things out.

 We sincerely apologize for any inconvenience this may have caused you this evening.
 As I drove into the office at 9 PM tonight to meet Aaron and Levi and help field calls and emails, I pulled over several times to answer text messages and reply to emails and keep people appraised of the developments as I knew them.
 I want to thank the team at Rackspace for doing what I think was 100% the right thing to do—making the difficult decision to take down rows of servers to prevent any real damage from occurring.

 On behalf of the entire FreshBooks team—especially Levi, Aaron and myself, and Joe, who was working on things from home—I want to thank you for your patience as we handled the situation.
 If you experience any issues within the next couple of hours, please bear with us as we work into the night to ensure everything is running perfectly.